Do Stock Alerts Work or Should You Completely Avoid All Stock Alert Services?

 But the reality is that becoming a consistently profitable trader is challenging.
 In all likelihood, it will be one of the most difficult endeavors you’ll ever pursue.
 Because there is no “holy grail” – it requires numerous technical, analytical, and mental skills.

-This is why I believe legitimate training programs like Thomas Kralow and 2ndSkies Trading are far better alternatives to any stock alert services out there.
+This is why I believe legitimate training programs like Trade With Profile, Thomas Kralow, and 2ndSkies Trading are far better alternatives to stock alert services.
 For sustained market success, you have to develop the necessary skills for self-sufficiency.

 If you want long-lasting success, you have to treat trading like the skill-based, peak-performance endeavor that it is.